Black Canadians: African Americans during the American Revolution

 At the time of the American Revolution, inhabitants of the British colonies in North America had to decide where their future lay.
 Those from the Thirteen Colonies loyal to the British Crown were called United Empire Loyalists and came north.
-Many White American Loyalists brought their enslaved African people with them, numbering approximately 2,500 individuals.
+Many White American Loyalists brought their enslaved African people with them, numbering between 1,500 and 2,500 individuals.
 During the war, the British had promised freedom and land to enslaved African people who left rebel masters and worked for them; this was announced in Virginia through Lord Dunmore's Proclamation.
 Enslaved African people also escaped to British lines in New York City and Charleston, and their forces evacuated thousands after the war.
 They transported 3,000 people to Nova Scotia.

 This latter group was largely made up of merchants and labourers, and many set up home in Birchtown near Shelburne.
 Some settled in New Brunswick.
-Both groups suffered from discriminatory treatment by white settlers and prominent landowners who still held enslaved African people.
+Both groups suffered from discriminatory treatment by White settlers and prominent landowners who still held enslaved African people.
 Some of the refugees had been free black people prior to the war and fled with the other refugees to Nova Scotia, relying on British promises of equality.
-Under pressure of the new refugees, the city of Saint John amended its charter in 1785 specifically to exclude people of African descent from practising a trade, selling goods, fishing in the harbour, or becoming freemen; these provisions stood until 1870, although by then they were largely ignored.
+Under pressure of the new refugees, the city of Saint John amended its charter in 1785 specifically to exclude people of African descent from practicing a trade, selling goods, fishing in the harbour, or becoming freemen; these provisions stood until 1870, although by then they were largely ignored.

-In 1782, the first race riot in North America took place in Shelburne; white veterans attacked African-American settlers who were getting work that the former soldiers thought they should have.
-Due to the failure of the British government to support the settlement, the harsh weather, and discrimination on the part of white colonists, 1,192 Black Loyalist men, women and children left Nova Scotia for West Africa on 15 January 1792.
+In 1782, the first race riot in North America took place in Shelburne; White veterans attacked African American settlers who were getting work that the former soldiers thought they should have.
+Due to the failure of the British government to support the settlement, the harsh weather, and discrimination on the part of White colonists, 1,192 Black Loyalist men, women and children left Nova Scotia for West Africa on 15 January 1792.
 They settled in what is now Sierra Leone, where they became the original settlers of Freetown.
 They, along with other groups of free transplanted people such as the Black Poor from England, became what is now the Sierra Leone Creole people, also known as the Krio.

 Although difficult to estimate due to the failure to differentiate enslaved African people and free Black populations, it is estimated that by 1784 there were around 40 enslaved Africans within Montreal, compared to around 304 enslaved Africans within the Province of Quebec.
 By 1799, vital records note 75 entries regarding Black Canadians, a number that doubled by 1809.